tuupola/slim-jwt-auth/README.md

 ]));
 ```

+### Before

+Before funcion is called only when authentication succeeds but before the next incoming middleware is called.
+You can use this to alter the request before passing it to the next incoming middleware in the stack.
+If it returns anything else than `\Psr\Http\Message\RequestInterface` the return value will be ignored.

-### Callback
+### After

-Callback is called only when authentication succeeds.
-It receives decoded token in arguments.
-If callback returns boolean `false` authentication is forced to be failed.
+After function is called only when authentication succeeds and after the incoming middleware stack has been called.
+You can use this to alter the response before passing it next outgoing middleware in the stack.
+If it returns anything else than `\Psr\Http\Message\ResponseInterface` the return value will be ignored.

 You can also use callback for storing the value of decoded token for later use.